UniFGVC: Universal Training-Free Few-Shot Fine-Grained Vision Classification via Attribute-Aware Multimodal Retrieval: Method

 \section{Method}

 This section introduces the UniFGVC framework.
-We first present the Category-Discriminative Visual Captioner (CDV-Captioner), a structured description module that employs multimodal chain-of-though prompting to guide MLLMs in adaptively identifying the key discriminative regions within target images.
-These regions are then translated into fine-grained structured textual descriptions that capturing subtle visual distinctions essential for FGVC.
+We first present the Category-Discriminative Visual Captioner (CDV-Captioner), a structured description module that employs multimodal chain-of-thought prompting to guide MLLM in adaptively identifying the key discriminative regions within target images.
+These regions are then translated into fine-grained structured textual descriptions that capture subtle visual distinctions essential for FGVC.
 Based on these descriptions, each image is converted into an image-text pair, forming a rich multimodal representation for downstream retrieval.
 We then extract hybrid visual-linguistic features using any off-the-shelf pre-trained encoders and perform fine-grained category recognition by computing feature similarity against a multimodal category template database.